intael/rofi-reddit/README.md

 ### Troubleshooting your Reddit App

-You can verify that your reddit app works fine by trying to get an access token and then using it.
+You can verify that your reddit app works fine by trying to get an access token:
 ```shell
 curl --request POST \
   --url https://www.reddit.com/api/v1/access_token \